aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/esm2_models/meta/eks/README.md

 deployment.apps/etcd created
 pytorchjob.kubeflow.org/esm2 created
 ```
-To monitor how ESM worker pods process model training you can run the following command:
+To monitor how ESM worker pods process model training you can run the following command against one of the worker nodes

 ```bash
 kubectl logs -f esm2-worker-0